The Desch’ history

 EPLA’s history goes back to 1976 when Emperor Plastics was founded; injection moulded pots.
 The activities were stopped in 1983 and machines sold, however a few years later in 1988 activities started again.
 EPLA was acquired in 2010 by DESCH.

 In 1999 DESCH Beuningen engaged in a joint venture with Summit Plastics in Ohio USA to distribute thermoform pots/containers in the USA, which resulted in 2001 in JanorPot, a USA based factory, to produce thermoform pots/containers.
-In 2013 the factory became part of Nursery Supplies USA, owned by the same shareholder.
+In 2013 the factory became part of Nursery Supplies USA.

 In September 2020, Desch acquired the 2 IPP factories.
 Henk Aufderhaar started in 1969 trading plastic clothing hangers, and founded AKG Kunststofgroep.
 In 1976 he started injection moulding clothing hangers, followed by flower pots since 1979.
 Aufderhaar Plastics Industrie (API) was founded in 1986.
 IPP Holland BV (formerly I.K.I.
 Kunststoffen BV) was founded in 2002, and in 2016 the injection moulding of AKG were also incorporated.
 The Polish factory Interplast Plastic Products Sp.z.o.o was founded in 1991.
 The IPP acquisition was a significant boost to Desch’s leading position in thermoformed and injection moulded products for the professional horticulture, with production facilities in the Netherlands, the UK, and Poland.